 Washington, D.C.
 20202-5144

-- To find out who services your student loans, and how to contact them, look at the National Student Loan Clearinghouse.
+- To find out who services your federal student loans, and how to contact them, please visit at the National Student Loan Data System.

 - To access your federal history, consult the National Student Loan Data System.

 - Have you borrowed a Direct Loan in the past?
 You can look up your account status on this Department of Education site.
 For general questions about your loan, call 888-877-7658.